 Like Hong Kong, Singapore has become a popular tourist destination in recent years.
 It has an interesting ethnic mix combining the cultures of China, India, and Malaysia.
-Not only is Singapore a country rich in food, shopping, and history, there are plenty of beach and adventure activities to enjoy.
+Not only is it a country rich in food, shopping, and history, there are plenty of beach and adventure activities to enjoy.
 To make traveling Southeast Asia a bit easier, we’ve outlined what you need to know on your next trip to Singapore.

 Singapore Safety and Health Insurance

-Singapore is widely known as one of the safest places in the world and generally even solo female travelers do not run into problems walking the streets at night.
+Singapore is widely known as one of the safest places in the world and generally, even solo female travelers do not run into problems walking the streets at night.
 However, it’s important to be aware of pickpocketing in large crowds as in most major cities around the world.

 On the bright side, Singapore is generally resistant to natural disasters.
 Landmasses protect it from typhoons, tsunamis, and tornados, while there are no fault lines found within city limits.
 Monsoon season can bring flooding from November to January, but the water normally drains quickly.

 If you bring personal medication into Singapore that contains a “controlled substance”, you should apply for prior approval at least ten business days before your trip.
-The Heath Sciences Authority in Singapore contains a list of controlled substances and information about applying for prior approval.
+The Health Sciences Authority in Singapore contains a list of controlled substances and information about applying for prior approval.

 Weather and When to Travel to Singapore